George Robarts is the winner of the 2025 Lotte Lenya Competition.

-George’s gift for rapid-fire text and his “great penchant for comedy” (Opera Scene) have led to engagements across multiple genres.
-Alongside his classical work as a Young Artist at Garsington, Longborough, the Edinburgh International Festival and the Oxford Song Festival, he has carved out a niche of his own in cabaret, performing Noël Coward in concert alongside Dame Felicity Lott and Graham Johnson, and devising original performances around Weill, Brecht, and Weimar Germany.
+With a gift for rapid-fire text and a “great penchant for comedy” (Opera Scene), George has carved out a niche in cabaret alongside his classical work, performing Noël Coward in concert alongside Dame Felicity Lott and Graham Johnson, and devising original performances around the music of 1920s Berlin.

-An accomplished linguist and professional translator, George’s debut opera translation The Revolting Maid (from Pergolesi’s La serva padrona) won the 2024 John Dryden Translation Prize and was premiered in London in 2025 thanks to a generous funding grant from the City Music Foundation.
+George is an accomplished linguist and professional translator.
+His debut opera translation The Revolting Maid (from Pergolesi’s La serva padrona) won the 2024 John Dryden Translation Prize and was premiered in London in 2025 thanks to a generous funding grant from the City Music Foundation.

 On the recital platform, George debuted alongside Graham Johnson at the Leeds Song Festival in 2023, performing Schubert’s Die schöne Müllerin on the cycle’s 200th anniversary.
-In 2025 he rejoins Johnson for ‘Schubert in 1825’ at the Oxford International Song Festival.
-This year George makes full recital debuts at Oxford Song, performing a programme of Folk Songs from the British Isles alongside pianist Thomas Eeckhout, and at St Martin-in-the-Fields, with a semi-staged performance of Roxanna Panufnik’s cycle Private Joe alongside the Kyan Quartet.
+In 2025 he rejoins Johnson for ‘Schubert in 1825’ at the Oxford International Song Festival, and makes his full recital debut there with a programme of Folk Songs from the British Isles alongside pianist Thomas Eeckhout.
+Other recital highlights this year include a semi-staged performance of Roxanna Panufnik’s cycle Private Joe (2000) alongside the Kyan Quartet at St Martin-in-the-Fields.

-Solo concert engagements in 2024–25 include Petite Messe Solennelle at the Edinburgh International Festival, Elijah at Godalming, The Creation at Chipping Campden, Five Mystical Songs at Smith Square, Christmas Oratorio at St Martin-in-the-Fields, and Messiah at the Mayfield Festival.
+George’s solo concert engagements in 2024–25 included Five Mystical Songs at Smith Square, Petite Messe Solennelle at the Edinburgh International Festival, Elijah at Godalming, The Creation at Chipping Campden, Christmas Oratorio at St Martin-in-the-Fields, and Messiah at the Mayfield Festival.

 The Fairy Queen, 2023